Thomas Brooks.

 Dear False Teacher: The Puritan Thomas Brooks Would Like a Word with You by Rosaria Butterfield (article) - Permit me to write boldly to you.
 You have repeated your shallow shibboleths in sermons, blogs, and conferences, and you have tried very hard to pretend that secular society is a neutral playground, a marketplace of ideas where Christianity is welcome to flourish.
 You punt for nuance every time and have made every clear teaching of the law and gospel a grey area of ambiguity.
 You have sought the middle road on every issue: gay marriage, transgender normalization, Black Lives Matter, and abortion.
 You always seek the third way.

-Overview of the Seventeenth Century by Nicholas Needham (article) - The seventeenth century was one of the most intense, vivid, and impactful centuries in Christian history.
+Overview of the Seventeenth Century by Nicholas Needham (article) - the seventeenth century was one of the most intense, vivid, and impactful centuries in Christian history.
 It was as if all the issues raised by the sixteenth-century Reformation were poured out into the seventeenth-century and shaken violently.
 The resulting explosive blend tipped out again to ignite the following centuries, right up to the present.
 In this brief overview, we can only glance at some of the main themes that continue to resonate in our own time.

 A Webpage With All Things Thomas Brooks (webpage) - free ebooks & audiobooks